drazenzadravec/math/Wolfram/cpp/readme.md

-C++ console app that can evaluate expresion by using Wolfram Engine
+C++ console app that can evaluate expressions by using Wolfram Engine